CheloGE/Sensors_fundamentals/README.md

 # Sensors_fundamentals
-This repository aims to practice different types of sensors basic concepts
+This repository aims to practice the basic concepts of different types of sensors